Montenegro Tax System

 4. Withholding

 The general withholding rate on payments such as dividends, interest and royalties is 15%.
-A higher rate may apply on payments to jurisdictions deemed tax havens (without information exchange).
-The treaty with Türkiye may affect how these rates are applied.
+For payments to jurisdictions deemed tax havens, the rate rises to 30%.
+Under the treaty with Türkiye, rates may be reduced: 5%/15% on dividends, 10% on interest, 10% on royalties.

 5. Social security contributions